top of page

 Citronophila erastus.jpeg

-A small Afrotropical genus comprising four species, with one being recorded at Semuliki: Toxochitona sankuru.
+Genus Toxochitona.
+A small genus comprising four species, with one being recorded at Semuliki: Toxochitona sankuru.
 All four species have been recorded within Uganda, but only T. gerda is likely to be added to the Semuliki species list, having been recorded in the neighbouring Ituri Forest in the DRC.

 Toxochitona sankuru (waiting on field image)